 What is the purpose of a bedside commode ?

-The purpose of a bedside commode is to make the act of going to the toilet easier, simpler and safer for those individuals who have trouble getting to and, or, using a toilet.
+The purpose of a bedside commode is to make it possible to go to the toilet where there is no running water, and to make it easier, simpler and safer for those individuals who have trouble getting to and, or, using a toilet, because of physical issues.

 The portability of commodes serve to reduce the distance a user needs to walk to use a toilet, again making it easier and safer for a user who has problems with mobility.